gernest/bongo/README.md

 An elegant static site generator.

 # Features
-* fast (yes speed as a feature)
+* Fast. (yes, speed as a feature)
-* flexible.
+* Flexible.
 You can assemble your own static generator.
-* simple to use.
+* Simple to use.
-* themes support.
+* Themes support.
-* minimaliistic.
+* Minimalistic.

 # Status
 The project is in __alpha__ state.

-### documentation
+### Documentation

-for Installation and usage see [documentation](http://godoc.org/github.com/gernest/bongo)
+For Installation and Usage see [documentation](http://godoc.org/github.com/gernest/bongo)

 # Contributing